Data-Science-for-Linguists-2024/Colexification/final_report.md

 Figure 1.
 Map of languages represented in the dataset with size corresponding to the number of forms in that language
 ![Figure 1.
 Map of languages represented in the dataset with size corresponding to the number of forms in that language](figures/languagesFormSize.png)
-An interactive version of this map can be found in [this notebook](https://nbviewer.org/github/Data-Science-for-Linguists-2024/Colexification-Across-the-Globe/blob/main/notebooks/Final_pr.ipynb).
+An interactive version of this map can be found in cell 3 of [this notebook](https://nbviewer.org/github/Data-Science-for-Linguists-2024/Colexification-Across-the-Globe/blob/main/notebooks/Final_pr.ipynb).

 2. The Form dataframe contains word forms and connects these forms to the associated concepts as well as the language the form is used in.
 There are almost 1.5 million forms represented across the different languages.
 Since the dataset is a collation of 30 different datasets, different datasets have different conventions for inputting forms such as transliteration, IPA, original script.
-This caused a few small issues.
+This caused a few small issues of having duplicate entries for certain colexifications which were solved using set operations after the colexfications were generated.

 4. The Parameter dataframe contains concepts with unique IDs called Concepticon IDs as they use the concept-definition standard proposed in the Tenth International Conference on Language Resources and Evaluation.
 There is also an English gloss, semantic field, and ontological category for each concept.
 There are over 2900 concepts represented with information on semantic field and ontologica category for each.
 The distributions for these concept types can be seen below in Figures 2 and 3.